Littledown is a special school which supports children with social, emotional and mental health difficulties (SEMH).

 The school follows the National Curriculum, differentiated for individual pupils where necessary.
 Curriculum days enrich the pupils’ learning – these include music days, community days with local agencies such as Aik Saath, Enterprise Days and Sports and Well-being days.

-The school works closely with parents in order to fully support the holistic needs of the individual child.
-A Family Support Worker is employed to help support parents through the Families First agenda.
+The school works closely with parents in order to fully support the holistic needs of the individual child, sometimes working within the family.

-We offer a range of support programmes including; full time provision, dual placements, assessment and reintegration programmes, intensive outreach support, pupil training courses and a nurture provision.
+We offer a range of support programmes including; full time provision, dual placements, assessment and reintegration programmes, intensive outreach support and a nurture provision.
 We aim to support any primary aged child who is a Slough resident or placed within a Slough School who is at risk of permanent exclusion.

-Mainstream schools that have identified a pupil as being at risk of permanent exclusion can make a referral for support from Littledown and any of its provisions by completing an Early Help Assessment form and submitting it to the Primary Behaviour Panel.
+Mainstream schools that have identified a pupil as being at risk of permanent exclusion can make a referral for support from Littledown and any of its provisions by completing a Behaviour Panel Referral Form and submitting it to the Primary Behaviour Panel.
 This panel is held monthly.